dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Manuel Sabin:**
 sure
-so this is not um a turing-complete thing you can't do an arbitrary computation that you want okay um this is we have hardness based on a specific set of problems that also have some nice robustness characteristics as in many problems can be written as them but you have to fit within the framework of those problems yeah and the framework we give also leads to say that there's probably many other problems that can have this use property
+so this is not a turing-complete thing you can't do an arbitrary computation that you want this is we have hardness based on a specific set of problems that also have some nice robustness characteristics as in many problems can be written as them but you have to fit within the framework of those problems and the framework we give also leads to say that there's probably many other problems that can have this use property

 **Christian Seberino:**
-yeah and then it
+yes and then it
 goes on they little become more and more flexible while school exactly secure yes